Emil Fischer

 Hermann Emil Louis Fischer (/de/; 9 October 1852 – 15 July 1919) was a German chemist and 1902 recipient of the Nobel Prize in Chemistry.
 He discovered the Fischer esterification.
 He also developed the Fischer projection, a symbolic way of drawing asymmetric carbon atoms.
-He also hypothesized lock and key mechanism of enzyme action.
+He also hypothesized the lock and key mechanism of enzyme action.
 He never used his first given name, and was known throughout his life simply as Emil Fischer.

 Early years and career

 Fischer was born in Euskirchen, near Cologne, the son of Laurenz Fischer, a businessman, and his wife Julie Poensgen.
 After graduating he wished to study natural sciences, but his father compelled him to work in the family business until determining that his son was unsuitable.
-Fischer then attended the University of Bonn in 1871, but switched to the University of Straßburg (now Strasbourg, France) in 1872.
-He earned his doctorate in 1874 under Adolf von Baeyer with his study of phthaleins.
+Fischer then attended the University of Bonn in 1871, but switched to the University of Strasbourg in 1872.
+He obtained his doctorate in 1874 under Adolf von Baeyer with his study of phthaleins.

-Fischer remained with Baeyer in Straßburg as an independent research student.
+Fischer remained with Baeyer at the University of Strasbourg as an independent research student.
 In the fall of 1874, he was appointed assistant of the organic laboratory.
 There in 1875, he discovered and named hydrazines, including unsymmetrical dimethylhydrazine, which became important much later during the Space Race, and phenylhydrazine.
 The latter compound reacts with carboxylic compounds (aldehydes and ketones) producing crystalline solids.
 The phenylhydrazones of sugars allowed him to develop his work on the synthesis of sugars and purines, which earned him the Nobel Prize in Chemistry in 1902.
 Using the phenylhydrazone of pyruvic acid, he developed the synthesis of indole.

-In 1875, von Baeyer was asked to succeed Justus von Liebig at the University of Munich and Fischer went there with him to become an assistant in organic chemistry.
-In 1878 Fischer qualified as a "Privatdozent" at Munich, where he was appointed associate professor of analytical chemistry in 1879.
+In 1875, von Baeyer was asked to succeed Justus von Liebig at the Ludwig-Maximilians-Universität München, and Fischer went there with him to become an assistant in organic chemistry.
+In 1878, Fischer qualified as a "Privatdozent" at the Ludwig-Maximilians-Universität München, where he was appointed associate professor of analytical chemistry in 1879.

 In 1882, he was appointed professor of chemistry at the University of Erlangen and in 1885 at the University of Würzburg.
-In 1892 he succeeded von Hofmann as professor of chemistry at the University of Berlin.
+In 1892, he succeeded von Hofmann as professor of chemistry at the Friedrich Wilhelm University of Berlin.